 Where to Park near FLA Live Arena

-There are close to 20 parking lots surrounding BB&T Center, aka FLA Live Arena, providing plenty of parking for Florida Panthers’ games.
-There are some parking areas associated with specific seating, like suite and club seats, so be sure to check before you go.
+There are close to 20 parking lots surrounding FLA Live Arena, aka FLA Live Arena, providing plenty of parking for Florida Panthers’ games.
+There are some parking areas associated with specific seating, like a suite and club seats, so be sure to check before you go.
 There are general parking lots on both sides of the arena, too.
 Typically you will pay $20 for most events at the arena, but savvy locals know you can park for free at the Sawgrass Mall across the street and traffic cops are in place to ensure fan safety as they make their way to the arena.

 Other FLA Live Arena FAQs